googlearchive/solutions-apache-hive-and-pig-on-google-compute-engine/README.md

     chmod 600 ~hdpuser/hive/conf/hive-site.xml

-Hive now needs the Connector/J JDBC driver for MySQL.
-Use the `aptitude` package manager to install it.

-    sudo apt-get install libmysql-java

-The simplest method to add the JAR file to hive's CLASSPATH is to copy the file to the `hive/lib/` directory:

-    cp /usr/share/java/mysql-connector-java.jar ~hdpuser/hive/lib/

-When run, hive will now be able to use the MySQL database as its metastore.
+When run, Hive will now be able to use the MySQL database as its metastore.
+The metastore database will be created with the first Hive DDL operation.
+For troubleshooting, check the Hive log at `/tmp/hdpuser/hive.log`.

 Appendix B
 ----------